Memgraph

 Jaal

-Jaal is a Python-based interactive network visualization tool built by Mohit Mayank on the Dash and Visdcc libraries.
-You can install Jaal using the pip install jaal command.
-For best practices, it’s recommended to create a virtual environment before installation.
 Once Jaal is installed, you can fetch data and create visualizations.
 Let’s explore this with the Game of Thrones dataset included in the package.

 To visualize a network using Jaal, start by importing the Jaal main class and the dataset loading function, such as load_got.
 After that, load the Game of Thrones dataset using the provided function, resulting in two dataframes: edge_df, a pandas dataframe representing relationships, and node_df, an optional dataframe with unique node names.
 With the data loaded, pass it into Jaal and call the plot function.
 This action will launch Jaal on your localhost (127.0.0.1:8050), allowing you to interactively explore your network data.
-But, you can also use Jaal in your Jupiter notebook.
+You can also use Jaal in your Jupyter notebook.

 from jaal.datasets import load_got